iqm-finland/qiskit-on-iqm/docs/user_guide.rst

    :meth:`.IQMFacadeBackend.run` checks for the presence of unused classical registers, and fails with an error if there are any.

-One or more circuits contain unused classical registers

 More advanced examples
 ----------------------